Devicemakers, be warned: The EU has up-ended its rules.

 Exercise G1 – Device Classification

-This exercise uses some example devices to provide an opportunity to apply the EU-MDR classification rules.
-Participants are encouraged to bring classification information for a device their company markets with the CE Mark.
+This exercise uses some example devices to provide an opportunity to apply the EU-MDR or the EU-IVDR classification rules.
+Participants are encouraged to bring classification information for a product their company markets with the CE Mark.

 Exercise H1 – Conformity Assessment

-This exercise provides participants an opportunity to apply the conformity assessment requirements in Annex IX to an example device.
-Participants are encouraged to bring information for a device their company markets with the CE Mark following MDD Annex II.
+This exercise provides participants an opportunity to apply the conformity assessment requirements in the EU-MDR or EU-IVDR to an example product.
+Participants are encouraged to bring information for a product their company markets with the CE Mark.

 Exercise I1 – General Safety and Performance Requirements

-This exercise gives participants an opportunity to understand how some of the EU-MDR requirements differ from the MDD Annex I requirements.
-Participants are encouraged to bring information for a device their company markets with the CE Mark.
+This exercise gives participants an opportunity to understand how some of the EU-MDR and EU-IVDR requirements differ from the corresponding requirements in the directives.
+Participants are encouraged to bring information for a product their company markets with the CE Mark.

 Exercise J1 – Technical Documentation in Annex II